basanta33/basanta33.github.io/_pages/welcome.md

   image: colorado.jpg
 author_profile: true
 ---
 Welcome!
 Thank you for visiting my website.
-My name is Jordan Satler, and I am an evolutionary biologist fascinated by the incredible biodiversity with which we share this planet.
+I am Basanta Khakurel.
+I am an aspiring evolutionary biologist working wiht Dr. April Wright at Southeastern Louisiana Univeristy.

-If you have any questions, comments, or want to get in contact, please feel free to email me.
-Thanks!
+Please feel free to email me if you want to get in contact.
+Thank you!